Living Our Best Life Project

 These are sessions that take place in a café in the general community at regular times (preferably weekly) and hosted by a volunteer.
 It’s important that the cafes are set up in a public café that is accessible to anyone in the community, not in a Neighbourhood House.

-There are three Talking Cafes located in the NIECH Network across the followings LGA's:
+There are two current Talking Cafes located in the NIECH Network:

 You can listen to Talking Cafe participants talk about their experience here.